 For photographic art, please submit as .tiff (preferred) or .jpeg file.

-For paintings, sketches, sculpture, or other mediums, please submit one satisfactory photograph of the work in a .tiff (preferred) or .jpeg file.
+For paintings, sketches, sculpture, or other media, please submit one satisfactory photograph of the work in a .tiff (preferred) or .jpeg file.
 If you seek advice on documenting your piece, please contact us.